 Rogers Pass Highlights

-- Best day ski touring in N. America
+- Best road-accessed ski touring in North America

-- Good tree skiing on high hazard days
+- Excellent tree skiing on low visibility days

-Itineraries will vary from group to group and will depend on mountain conditions and client abilities.
-Your guide & group will decide on the itinerary on a day-to-day basis.
+Itineraries will vary from group-to-group and will depend on mountain conditions and client abilities.
+Your guide and the group will decide the itinerary on a day-to-day basis.